Living in Peterborough

 Peterborough highlights

-Check out six reasons to love Peterborough for more suggestions.
+Check out six reasons to love Peterborough for more suggestions, or take a look at Discover Peterborough.

 Art, culture and history

-Our city theatres host live plays, comedy shows, well-known music acts and pantomimes.
+Peterborough's theatres offer plays, comedy shows, music and pantomimes.
 The Embankment and Peterborough Arena provide open-air events throughout the year.
 These include music performances, trade shows, and annual events like the CAMRA Beer Festival and the Sausage and Cider Fest.

-In 2018, Peterborough Cathedral celebrated its 900th anniversary.
-The Norman building is linked with many historical characters, one which being Katharine of Aragon.
-Every year there is a commemorative service and a series of events to celebrate her life.
+The iconic Cathedral dates from Norman times, and is more than 900 years old.
+It's linked with many historical characters, including Katharine of Aragon.
+Every year there's a commemorative service and a series of events to celebrate her life.

 A short drive or train journey away is the market town of Stamford.
-This is where the stunning Elizabethan manor Burghley House is located.
-The historic site hosts many open-air events throughout the year.
+Here you'll find the stunning Elizabethan manor Burghley House, which hosts events throughout the year.

 Nightlife

-For those eager to explore Peterborough’s nightlife, there is something to suit everyone.
+Eager to explore Peterborough’s nightlife?
+There's something to suit everyone.

-Live music venues such as The Met Lounge, and clubs like Flares and Red Room, are popular spots for those wanting a song and dance.
-There's also Glo-Golf, a space-themed indoor crazy golf course hosting live DJ events and offering a range of special cocktails.
+Live music venues such as The Met Lounge, and clubs like Flares and Red Room, are popular spots.
+There's also Glo-Golf, a space-themed indoor crazy golf course hosting live DJ events and offering a range of cocktails.

-However, if you’re looking for somewhere to chill and have a drink in, check out bars like Argo Lounge, Charters, The Stoneworks Bar and Blind Tiger.
+If you’re looking for somewhere to chill and have a drink, check out bars like Argo Lounge, Charters, The Stoneworks Bar and Blind Tiger.

 Food and drink